 10. Use dead wall space to manifest dreams

 Worried about damaging walls with a full-blown gallery wall?
-Try a mindfulness-loving visualization wall instead, using tear sheets and cut-outs of inspirational images secured with paint-friendly Washi tape.
-(Try Amazon (opens in new tab) and Etsy (opens in new tab) for cute patterned options.)
+Try a mindfulness-loving visualization wall instead, using tear sheets and cut-outs of inspirational images secured with paint-friendly washi tape.
+(Try Amazon and Etsy for cute patterned options.)

 Put it out to the universe, and the universe shall deliver...